 Dating is hard.
 Dating during COVID-19 is excruciating.
-Maybe you feel like you’re living through a Groundhog Day of tired Bumble banter; or you’re dying for a meetup, but your quarantine crush is too nervous for a socially distanced walk; or even though you've never crossed paths with your Grindr match IRL, you feel like you're falling in love.
+Maybe you feel like you’re living through a Groundhog Day of tired Bumble banter; or your quarantine crush is dying for a meetup, but you're too nervous for a socially distanced walk; or even though you've never crossed paths with your Grindr match IRL, you feel like you're falling in love.

 How many love connections that come out of these virtual connections remains to be seen.
-In the meantime, here's what nine women had to say about dating during the after times.
+In the meantime, here's what 15 women had to say about dating during the after times.